peteroupc/peteroupc.github.io/randmisc.md

 [^90]: Lehmann, E.L., _Theory of Point Estimation_, 1983.

 [^91]: Paninski, Liam.
 “Estimation of Entropy and Mutual Information.”
 Neural Computation 15 (2003): 1191-1253.

+[^92]: Singh (1964, "Existence of unbiased estimates", Sankhyā A 26) claimed that an estimation algorithm with expected value $f(\lambda)$ exists given an oracle of variates with unknown mean $\lambda$ if there are polynomials that converge pointwise to $f$, and Bhandari and Bose (1990, "Existence of unbiased estimates in sequential binomial experiments", Sankhyā A 52) claimed necessary conditions for those algorithms.
+However, Akahira et al. (1992) questioned the claims of both papers, and the latter paper underwent a correction, which I haven't seen (Sankhyā A 55, 1993).

 <a id=License></a>